Status: Not Listed

-Description: Adult male Baltimore orioles have striking coloration and are easily recognized by the brilliant orange plumage on their undersides and shoulders.
+Adult male Baltimore orioles have striking coloration and are easily recognized by the brilliant orange plumage on their undersides and shoulders.
 The male bird's head and beak are black, and its wings are black with a white bar running across.
-Females and young males are less striking in appearance with their yellowish orange and dark gray to brown plumage.
+Females and young males are less striking in appearance, with yellowish-orange and dark gray or brown plumage.
 Both males and females have long legs and sharp beaks.
 Baltimore orioles are six to eight inches (15 to 20 centimeters) in length with a wingspan of 9 to 12 inches (23 to 30 centimeters).

-Diet: They primarily eat insects in the summer but switch to nectar and fruit in the fall.
-They prefer to eat dark-colored fruits, and some farmers consider them pests.
-However, Baltimore orioles eat lots of caterpillar larvae that cause damage to trees if their numbers aren’t kept in check, so they do more good than harm!
+Baltimore orioles primarily eat insects in the summer, but switch to nectar and fruit in the fall, preferring to eat dark-colored fruits.
+Some farmers consider them pests—however, Baltimore orioles eat lots of caterpillar larvae that cause damage to trees if their numbers aren’t kept in check, so they do more good than harm.

-Conservation Status: Overall, Baltimore oriole numbers are stable.
+Overall, Baltimore oriole numbers are stable.
 There is a small decline to their population in the eastern United States, but this is compensated for by an increase in the western part of their range.
 These birds are threatened by deforestation and pesticide use on trees.
-You can easily invite them into your backyard by planting native fruit and nectar-producing plants or by hanging feeders of sugar water.
+They can easily be enticed into a backyard with native fruit and nectar-producing plants or hanging feeders of sugar water.

 The Baltimore oriole was named because its coloring is similar to the colors on the heraldic crest of Lord Baltimore.

 Animal Diversity Web, University of Michigan Museum of Zoology

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More

 Urge Congress to stand up for polar bears and their young by opposing drilling in the Arctic National Wildlife Refuge.Read More